-Ahh lavender… the scent immediately makes me happier and calmer… It also transports me back to Provence where our BnB hostess gifted us with lavender sachets that still smell heavenly years later!
-Little did I know then that I would be growing and drying lavender of my own and making hundreds of my own lavender sachets to give away myself!
-In this post, I’ll show you how to harvest and dry your own lavender.
-Then make sure to check out my post on how to make Easy DIY Lavender Sachets!
+Ahh lavender… the scent immediately makes me happier and calmer… It transports me back to Provence where our B&B hostess gifted us with lavender sachets that still smell heavenly years later.
+Little did I know then that I would be growing and drying lavender of my own and making dozens of my own lavender sachets!
+In this post, I’ll show you how to harvest and dry your own lavender that you can use in so many different ways!
+For example, dried lavender sachets make the best DIY gifts for birthdays, holidays, Mother’s Day or any special occasion.
+The scent of lavender is beloved around the world and is known for its healing and calming benefits!

 Tools + Materials Used